mynl/aggregate/doc/2_user_guides/2_x_re_pricing.rst

   :width: 800
   :alt: Original paper table.

   Bear and Nemlick's estimated premium rates by program by numerical method.
 The Lognormal Model column uses a method of moments fit to the aggregate mean and CV.
-The Collective Risk Model columns uses the :cite:t:`Heckman1983` continuous FFT method.
+The Collective Risk Model columns uses the Heckman-Meyers continuous FFT method.

 Heckman and Meyers describe claim count contagion and frequency parameter uncertainty, which they model using a mixed-Poisson frequency distribution.
 Their parameter :math:`c` is the variance of the mixing distribution.
 The value ``c=0.05`` is replicated in DecL with the frequency clause ``mixed gamma 0.05**0.5``, since DecL is based on the CV of the mixing distribution (the mean is always 1).